 - Storage: 1 TB SSD

-Why it is good: This is the best budget entry for creative work.
-While the screen is not as accurate as the OLED models, the dedicated GPU and fast processor allow you to run rendering software without spending a fortune.
+Why it is good: This is the best budget-entry for creative research.
+While the screen isn’t quite as accurate as OLED models, the dedicated GPU and fast processor allow you to run rendering software smoothly on a student budget.

 Best Laptop for PhD Students in Lab-based Life Sciences